bckohan/enum-properties/doc/source/index.rst

+.. include:: refs.rst

 =======================
 Enum Properties
 =======================

 Add properties to Python enumeration values in a simple declarative syntax.
-EnumProperties is a lightweight extension to Python's Enum class.
+Enum Properties is a lightweight extension to Python's Enum_ class.
 Example:

 .. code:: python